Christopher Oscanyan: Biography

 After the ceremony, Oscanyan acted as correspondent for several American and European newspapers.
+Oscanyan eventually became a feature writer for The New York Herald.
+In his columns and articles, he urged Armenians to emigrate from the Ottoman Empire and move to the United States.
+His home became an important gathering place for many of the Armenian immigrants.
+He always expressed his desire to establish a strong Armenian colony in America and name it "New Ani".

-In 1849 he wrote a satirical romance in Armeno-Turkish, or Turkish written in the Armenian character, entitled Acaby.
+In 1849, he wrote a satirical romance in Armeno-Turkish, or Turkish written in the Armenian character, entitled Acaby.
 This was followed in 1851 by Veronica, another work of fiction, and by Bedig, a book for children.
 The same year he published an Armenian translation of The Mysteries of Paris.
 In 1853, with the assistance of others, he opened an Oriental museum in London, but the enterprise was not successful and he returned to New York.

 In New York, Oscanyan wrote and published The Sultan and His People (New York, 1857), 16,000 copies of which were sold in four months.
-In 1868 Oscanyan was made Turkish consul general in New York City, and he held the office until 1874.
+In 1868, Oscanyan was made Turkish consul general in New York City, and he held the office until 1874.
 Having occasion to visit Constantinople in 1872, he was assigned by the porte as the representative of the sultan in entertaining Gen. William Tecumseh Sherman during his visit to Turkey.

 On resigning his consulship he again busied himself in literary pursuits in New York City.
 He wrote another work on Turkey and the libretto of a comic opera.

+Oscanyan was president of the New York Press Club.